Inspiring Growth Through Play Since 1987

 VP of Information Technology

-Before joining the Home Office team more than 15 years ago, Bill and his wife Lisa owned a Learning Express Toys store in MA.
-In addition to his close connection to the franchise, Bill’s previous in-depth experience developing a wide array of operations and inventory management software made him the ideal VP of IT for LE Toys.
+Before joining the Home Office team, Bill and his wife Lisa owned a Learning Express store in MA.
+In addition to his close connection to the franchise, Bill’s previous in-depth experience developing a wide array of operations and inventory management software made him the ideal VP of IT.
 Bill supports our stores and Home Office personnel by developing analytic tools, reports, and applications via the corporate Intranet.
 He also works with external support partners to continuously improve the COLO and CounterPoint functionality required to support store operations.
-In his free time, Bill loves to hike remote trails, spend time in his vegetable garden, and learn Spanish—Buenos dias!
+In his free time, Bill loves to hike remote trails, spend time in his vegetable garden, and learn Spanish.
+“Buenos dias!”

 Mike works closely with new candidates to identify and secure the perfect store location.
 Skilled in demographic analysis, he assists new store owners through their site search, lease negotiation, store buildout, and Grand Opening.
-He also assists current stores with selling or moving their franchise.
+He also assists current stores with selling or moving their franchise, and he manages franchise contracts, including the Franchise Disclosure Document (FDD).
 Since joining the company in 2011, Mike has found that he especially enjoys acting as both the Demo Dude and photographer during Grand Opening events.
-Mike’s team also manages Learning Express Play, a children’s activity center concept developed as a perfectly compatible business to a Learning Express Toys franchise.
-The first Play location in Bedford, MA opened in 2016. learningexpressplay.com

 Bruce’s background as a military officer and many years as a manager in the fields of transportation and logistics help him coordinate the design and construction of both our new and remodeled stores.
 Bruce collaborates with contractors and store owners to complete interior store fit-ups on-time and on-budget.
 Bruce also creates and maintains our store design standard, always searching for ways to make our stores a “WOW!” destination for customers and to save our store owners money!